 Lifestyle risks

-The NHS recommends doing 150 minutes of moderate exercise each week to benefit your health.
+The NHS recommends 150 minutes of moderate exercise each week.
 There are many ways you can incorporate more exercise into your daily routine – you don’t have to join a gym!
 Walking is a great place to start, or why not try cycling or even do a workout in your living room.
 The NHS Active 10 app is a great way to track how active you are.

 You’re more likely to quit if you have support.
 Visit the NHS website for more information on the free and friendly stop smoking services available.